-The Sanctuary of Truth is probably one of the best Pattaya attractions which is ever so close to the hustle and bustle of this popular seaside resort, you could easily walk there from your beach front hotel.
-The sanctuary is situated on the northern shoreline over-looking Palm Beach at Rachvate Cape, Tambon Naklea.
+The Sanctuary of Truth is probably one of the best Pattaya attractions which are ever so close to the hustle and bustle of this popular seaside resort, you could easily walk there from your beach front hotel.
+The sanctuary is situated on the northern shoreline overlooking Palm Beach at Rachvate Cape, Tambon Naklea.

 Sriracha Tiger Zoo near Pattaya in the Chonburi Province of Thailand is home to 200 Bengal tigers, over 100,000 crocodiles and a variety of wildlife including many bird species.
 This popular zoo attracts huge crowds of tourists as well as many locals.

-Sala Viharasien with its roots originating from China, is a temple containing hundreds of antiques and artifacts giving the impression of some immense national treasure.
+Sala Viharasien with its roots originating from China is a temple containing hundreds of antiques and artefacts giving the impression of some immense national treasure.
 Besides the magnificent examples of Chinese and Thai art, you will notice the influences of Taoism, Buddhism and Confucianism, which are well represented in the form of numerous bronze statues seen inside the temple.

 some 130 metres in height and 70 metres in width.
 You'll be amazed at